-The Organization applied for PPP loan forgiveness and received approval from the Small Business Administration ("SBA") in December 2020.
-If it is determined that the Organization was not eligible to receive the PPP loan or that the Organization has not adequately complied with the rules, regulations and procedures applicable to the SBA's Loan Program, the Organization could be subject to penalties and could be required to repay the amounts previously forgiven.
+If it is determined that the Organization was not eligible to receive the PPP loans or that the Organization has not adequately complied with the rules, regulations and procedures applicable to the SBA's Loan Program, the Organization could be subject to penalties and could be required to repay the amounts previously forgiven.

-NOTE 5.
+NOTE 6.
 RETIREMENT PLAN

 Commencing during the year ended December 31, 2020, the Organization established a 401(k) plan and trust ("401(k)") for its employees.
 Substantially all of the Organization's employees may elect to defer a portion of their annual compensation in the 401(k).
 The Organization makes matching percentage contributions.
-The amount charged to expense for this plan was \$3,447 for the year ended December 31, 2020.
+The amount charged to expense for this plan was \$11,228 and \$3,447 for the years ended December 31, 2021 and 2020, respectively.

-NOTE 6.
+NOTE 7.
 LEASE AGREEMENT

-The Organization subleases office space under an operating lease agreement.
-As of May 1, 2019, the lease agreement is on a month-to-month basis.
+The Organization subleases office space under an operating lease agreement on a month-to-month basis.
 The latest amendment to the lease agreement provides for monthly charges of \$300 per staff member in need of desk space and \$54 per staff person for operational overhead, resulting in \$354 per person utilizing the rental space each month.
-For the years ended December 31, 2020 and 2019, rental expense was \$7,769 and \$3,186, respectively.
+For the years ended December 31, 2021 and 2020, rental expense was \$8,160 and \$7,769, respectively.

-NOTE 7.
+NOTE 8.
 CONCENTRATIONS AND CREDIT RISK